sjwilliams/scrollstory/README.md

     throttleType: 'debounce' // debounce or throttle });
 ```
 Set the throttle -- or rate-limiting -- method used when testing items' active state.
 These are wrappers around Underscore's [throttle](http://underscorejs.org/#throttle) and [debounce](http://underscorejs.org/#debounce) functions.
 Use 'throttle' to trigger active state on the leading edge of the scroll event.
-Use 'debounce' trigger on trailing edge.
+Use 'debounce' to trigger on the trailing edge.

 [Example usage](http://sjwilliams.github.io/scrollstory/examples/throttletype.html)